de-tu-dresden-inf-lat/meteor-proofs/README.md

 ```

 #### Outlines:
-* The **evee** folder contains build information and the Java code for constructing proofs
+* The **proof_extractor** folder contains build information and the Java code for constructing proofs
 * **meteor/** contains MeTeoR reasoner's modules:
   * **meteor/meteor_reasoner**: modified code of the original [MeTeoR reasoner](https://github.com/wdimmy/MeTeoR) to enable tracing
   * **meteor/tu_dresden**: Code used in the experiments of the paper